 Ladies, be kingdom-centered.
 Singleness isn’t a holding pattern.
 Buy a house, serve at the nursing home, go on a mission.
 Learn to find God’s strength in any situation.

 Guys, if your mom offers to help with something, don’t bristle.
 She’s not saying you’re helpless; she just wants to be part of your life.
 Take the soup.

 Ladies, learn to believe in the Christian guys around you with your words and actions.
 Learn the delicate art of affirming them while spurring them on.
-(I apologize on behalf of 3.7 billion men that this art is so delicate.)
+(I apologize on behalf of 3.7 billion men that this art has to be so delicate.)

-Guys, train yourselves to graciously go without sex for months on end for the future wife who will endure the havoc multiple pregnancies wreak on her body.
+Guys, train yourselves in sexual purity, for God’s sake first, but also for your future wife who will endure the havoc multiple pregnancies wreak on her body.
 We have no idea, bros.
-Sorry for the letdown.
-But you’re not just waiting until marriage; sometimes you’re waiting after it, too.
+You’re not just waiting until marriage; sometimes you’re waiting after it, too.
 If you’re putting her first.